jeapostrophe/racket-android/README.md

 = USAGE

 Put the program that you want to run in `rkt/app.rkt`.
-Right now, this must export a function `go` that returns a string, but in the future it will export a few functions related to interaction with the Android UI.
+Look at `rkt/basic.rkt` for an example application.
+You must have the Racket packages, `lux`, `opengl`, and `mode-lambda` installed.

 Ensure that you have the Android SDK (with NDK) installed in `~/Library/Android/sdk` (the default location that Android Studio puts